 GitOps is a new way of continuous delivery for cloud-native environments.
 At the heart of GitOps is the principle of using Git as the source of truth for describing deployments (both apps as well as infrastructure) declaratively using yaml files.
 (For example, Kubernetes manifests.)
 Any change request needs to be handled as code and maintained in the Git repository.

 Styra is also including the ability to fetch policy bundles from Git and distribute them to Open Policy Agents (OPAs) running on clusters.
-This feature will be available to customers in the month of June.

 Enterprise security controls: Single Sign-On (SSO), RBAC, and user activity